oapicf/pinterest-sdk/clients/csharp/generated/docs/BoardsApi.md

             config.BasePath = "https://api.pinterest.com/v5";
             // Configure OAuth2 access token for authorization: pinterest_oauth2
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure OAuth2 access token for authorization: client_credentials
+            config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new BoardsApi(config);
             var boardId = "boardId_example";  // string | Unique identifier of a board.
             var adAccountId = "adAccountId_example";  // string? | Unique identifier of an ad account. (optional) var bookmark = "bookmark_example";  // string? | Cursor used to fetch the next page of items (optional) var pageSize = 25;  // int? | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional)  (default to 25)
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional)  (default to 25)

             try
             {